 There are a few things that Apex Legends players can practice to greatly improve their aim in the battle royale.
-From working on mechanics to killing the bad habits you’ve gotten used to, we’ve got a couple of ideas of how to improve your game.
+From working on mechanics to killing the bad habits you’ve gotten used to, we’ve got a couple of ideas of how to aim better in Apex Legends.

 Firefights in Apex Legends can explode into chaos at the drop of a hat.
 In these moments, your aim is generally the first thing that suffers from improper technique.